Why I Never Had a Best Friend And What I Found Instead

 After my layoff swept my table of proof clean, I had to rebuild my creative life from scratch.
 Here are three practices helping me create without equating my worth with output—lessons about capacity, imperfection, and learning to trust my seasons.

-What Being Laid Off and Becoming a Caregiver Taught Me About Friendship
+What Being Laid Off and Becoming a Caregiver Taught Me About Real Friendship